How To Qualify For a Home Loan

 In addition, your credit score plays a key role in the interest rate and other terms you’ll be offered.
 A credit score of 850 is considered perfect, and a score of 740 and above is generally considered to be very good.
 The higher your score, the better chance that you’ll be offered a lower interest rate.
 Scores in the 600s likely will still get you qualified for a mortgage, but you may pay slightly higher rates.

 The amount of money you can put down on your home also will play a role in the type of loan for which you qualify.
 Speak with your lender to find out which type of loan is best for your situation.
-Conventional loans usually require that you put down 3 to 20 percent, depending on individual lender requirements.
+Conventional loans usually require that you put down between 3 to 20 percent, depending on individual lender requirements.
 For a $150,000 home you’ll need to have at least $4,500 in savings for your down payment.